sweirich/challenge/debruijn/bibliography.md

 - Steven Schäfer, Gert Smolka, Tobias Tebbi *[Completeness and Decidability of de Bruijn Substitution Algebra in Coq](https://dl.acm.org/citation.cfm?id=2693163)* CPP '15

 Describes the foundations of the [Autosubst](https://www.ps.uni-saarland.de/Publications/documents/SchaeferEtAl_2015_Autosubst_-Reasoning.pdf) system that uses parallel substitution for de Bruijn indices to support binding in languages represented in the Coq proof assistant.

+- Guillaume Allais, James Chapman, Conor Thomas McBride, James McKinna. *[Type-and-scope safe programs and their proofs](https://dl.acm.org/doi/10.1145/3018610.3018613)*.
+CPP '17.
+Agda-based framework for a strongly-typed representation of STLC, with semantic interpretation.
+Also defines an interface for languages, though in a "finally tagless" style.

+- Richard Bird and Ross Paterson. *[De Bruijn Notation as a Nested Datatype](http://www.staff.city.ac.uk/~ross/papers/debruijn.html)*.
+Journal of Functional Programming, 9(1):77-91, January 1999.